Let’s talk about prices and availability!

 Super 99

-With locations throughout Panama, Super 99 near you!
-They have a pharmacy, bakery, prepared food section, and many many more.
+With locations throughout Panama, Super 99 is near you!
+They have a pharmacy, a bakery, a prepared-food section, and many, many more.
 You can find plenty of discounts daily.

 Romero

 This grocery store has ten different locations in Panama.
 Romero also has a pharmacy, Farma Ahorro, where you can get a 30% discount on medicine every day.
-Their website also has a blog with different recipes if you’re looking for some culinary inspiration.
+Their website also has a blog with a variety of recipes if you’re looking for culinary inspiration.
 Obviously, you can find all the ingredients in the store.
-Your points card from Rey works at Romero too!
+Your points card from Rey works at Romero, too!

 Riba Smith